-The Bank's designated fair value hedges consist of interest rate swaps designated as hedges of changes in the benchmark interest rate of certain fixed rate AFS securities.
+The Bank's designated fair value hedges consist of interest rate swaps designated as hedges of changes in the benchmark interest rate of certain fixed-rate AFS securities.
 The Bank also designates interest rate swaps as fair value hedges of changes in the benchmark interest rate of certain fixed rate deposits.
 The Bank is permitted to hedge the full, or part of the, contractual term of the hedged instrument.
-The Bank uses regression analysis to perform ongoing prospective and retrospective assessments of the effectiveness of these hedging relationships.
+The Bank uses regression analysis to perform ongoing prospective and retrospective assessment of the effectiveness of these hedging relationships.
 For qualifying fair value hedges of benchmark interest rates, the change in the fair value of the derivative, offset by the change in the fair value attributable to the change in the benchmark interest rate risk of the hedged asset (liability), is recognized in earnings each period as a component of Interest income (expense).
 For AFS securities, the change in fair value of the hedged item due to changes other than the risk being hedged will continue to be reported in OCI.
 When a derivative is de-designated as a hedge, any basis adjustment remaining on the hedged asset (liability) is amortized to Interest income (expense) over the remaining life of the asset (liability) using the effective interest method.
+For certain AFS securities, the Bank also applies the portfolio layer method of hedge accounting, which permits prepayable and non prepayable assets to be included in the portfolio and allows more of the portfolio to be hedged.
+Further, the portfolio layer method of accounting requires that basis adjustments are maintained at the portfolio level and not allocated to individual items until certain designation events occur.
+The amount designated as hedged is the sum of the notional amounts of all outstanding layers in each portfolio.
+Refer to Note 5 and 12 to the financial statements for additional information on portfolio layer method hedging.